LizzieSiddal.com

 Elizabeth Siddal (July 25, 1829 - February 11, 1862)

-Latest: I am in the process of adding portions of Little Journeys to the Homes of the Great that include figures related to the Pre-Raphaelites.
-I am sharing these from books in my own collection via PDF.: So far I’ve added Great Lovers: Dante Gabriel Rossetti and Elizabeth Siddal and Great English Authors: William MorrisDante’s Vision of Rachel and Leah, Rossetti’s Hamlet and Ophelia, larger images of Study for Delia, Photo of Lizzie, Portrait of Lizzie by DGR, The First Madness of Ophelia, and Lizzie’s last pose
+photo-elizabeth-siddal1Latest: I am in the process of adding portions of Little Journeys to the Homes of the Great that include figures related to the Pre-Raphaelites.
+I am sharing these from books in my own collection via PDF.: So far I’ve added Great Lovers: Dante Gabriel Rossetti and Elizabeth Siddal and Great English Authors: William MorrisDante’s Vision of Rachel and Leah, Rossetti’s Hamlet and Ophelia, larger images of Study for Delia, Photo of Lizzie, Portrait of Lizzie by DGR, The First Madness of Ophelia, and Lizzie’s last pose.
+I am both surprised and honored that this site was briefly mentioned in the preface to the second edition of The Legend of Elizabeth Siddal by Jan Marsh.

 Note: I’ve had several emails asking about this site’s header image.
-It is a detail from this drawing of Elizabeth Siddal by Dante Gabriel Rossetti,
+It is a detail from this drawing of Elizabeth Siddal by Dante Gabriel Rossetti.

 Self Portrait: Elizabeth Siddal